 An applicant who is paying rent for a living space with an existing rent to own or lease purchase agreement may be approved for IERA assistance if they meet all program eligibility criteria and sign the IERA Rent to Own Certification.
 By signing the Rent to Own Certification, the applicant certifies that no member of the household is a signor or co-signor to the mortgage on the property, holds the deed or title to the property, or has exercised the option to purchase the property.

-3.6 Land Contracts
+3.6 Other Housing Contracts

-An applicant who is paying rent for a land contract or similar agreement may be approved for IERA assistance if they meet all program eligibility criteria and the following criteria:
+An applicant who makes payments under a contract that is not clearly a rental agreement may be approved for IERA assistance if they meet all program eligibility criteria and the following criteria are met: